DJrizzley/literature/novels/moby_dick.md

 that?

-CHAPTER 83.
-Jonah Historically Regarded.
+# CHAPTER 83.
+Jonah Historically Regarded

 Reference was made to the historical story of Jonah and the whale in the preceding chapter.
 Now some Nantucketers rather distrust this